Hydrostatic approximation of the 2D primitive equations in a thin strip: Introduction

-We also want to recall some results concerning the system $\eqref{eq:hydroPE}$.
-This system was studied in the 90's by Lions-Temam-Wang \cite{Temam,Wang,Lions}, where the authors considered full viscosity and diffusivity, and establish the global existence of weak solutions.
-Concerning the strong solutions for the 2D case, the locale existence result was established by Guillén-Gonzàlez, Masmoudi and Rodriguez-Bellido \cite{30}, while the global existence for 2D case was achieved by Bresch, Kazhikhov and Lemoine in \cite{6} and by Temam and Ziane in \cite{Ziane}.
-In our paper we also want to establish the global well posedness of the system \eqref{eq:hydroPE} in 2D case but in a thin strip.
+We want to recall some results on the well-posedness of the system $\eqref{NS2}$.
+This system was studied by Lions, Temam and Wang in \cite{Temam,Wang,Lions}, where the authors considered full viscosity and diffusivity, and established the global existence of weak solutions.
+In the two-dimensional case, the local existence of strong solutions was proved by Guill\'en-Gonz\'alez, Masmoudi and Rodriguez-Bellido \cite{30}, while the global existence was achieved by Bresch, Kazhikhov and Lemoine in \cite{6} and by Temam and Ziane in \cite{Ziane}.
+In our work, we will study the global well posedness of the system \eqref{NS2} in the 2D thin strip $\mathcal{S}^\eps$ when $\eps$ is close to zero.
+The equivalent result is also available for the rescaled system \eqref{eq:hydroPE}.

+Concerning the hydrostatic limit system \eqref{eq:hydrolimit}, we remark the same difficulty as for Prandtl equations due to its degenerate form and the non-local nonlinear term $v\dd_zu$ which leads to the loss of one derivative in the tangential direction when one wants to perform energy estimates.
+For a more complete survey on this challenging problem, we refer the reader to the works \cite{awxy, e-1,e-2,GV-D,M-W} and the references therein.
+The main ideas to overcome this difficulty consist in imposing a monotonicity hypothesis on the normal derivative of the velocity or an analytic regularity on the velocity.
+In the pioneering works \cite{oleinik}, Oleinik and Samokhin used the Crocco transformation under the monotonicity assumption to transform Prandtl equations into a new quasilinear system and established the local existence of solutions in the Sobolev functional framework.
+However, the nonlinearity of the Crocco variables induces certain difficulties for understanding the nature of Prandtl equations.

+Later, in \cite{samm}, Sammartino and Caflisch solved the problem for analytic solutions (analytic in both tangential and normal directions) on a half space without using the monotonicity assumption and the Crocco transformation.
+The analyticity in normal variable was then removed by Lombardo, Cannone and Sammartino in \cite{LCS2003}.
+The main argument used in \cite{samm, LCS2003} is to apply the abstract Cauchy-Kowalewskaya (CK) theorem.
+We also mention the well-posedness results of the Prandtl equations in Gevrey classes \cite{GvM2015, GvMV2019}.
+Under the monotonicity assumption, recently, Alexandre, Wang, Xu and Yang \cite{awxy} and Masmoudi and Wong \cite{M-W} obtained the existence of local smooth solutions for Prandtl equations by performing direct energy estimates in weighted Sobolev spaces and by exploiting the cancelation properties of the ``bad terms'', without using Crocco transformation.

+We remark that unlike the case of Prandtl equations, in the system \eqref{eq:hydrolimit}, the pressure term is not defined by the outer flow using Bernoulli's law but by temperature via the relation $\dd_z p = T$.
+One of the novelties of the paper is to find a way to treat the pressure term using the temperature equation to obtain the global well posedness of our system.
+In the case where the temperature is constant, the well-posedness of the hydrotatic Navier-Stokes equations was studied in Gevrey classes by G\'erard-Varet, Masmoudi and Vicol in \cite{GvM2015} and recently in \cite{PZZ2019}, Paicu, Zhang and Zhang proved the global well-posedness of the hydrostatic Navier-Stokes system for small analytic data.
+We remark that the well-posedness of hydrostatic limit systems is still open in Sobolev settings.
+In this work, we will apply the method of \cite{PZZ2019} in the case of the hydrostatic primitive equations, where the temperature is not constant.